DofE participants inspired for the future as they meet former champions at special Commonwealth Games event

 Young people were hosted at PwC’s Birmingham regional office, where they had the chance to meet inspiring sportspeople and leaders – including Commonwealth Games Federation President Dame Louise Martin, former Commonwealth secretary-general Sir Don McKinnon, broadcaster Clare Balding, Olympic gold medallist Mark Lewis-Francis, Commonwealth Games gold medallist Diane Modahl, Commonwealth Games silver medallist Michelle Thomas, former world champion Paralympic powerlifter Ali Jawad, and weightlifter Chris Murray – who became Commonwealth Games champion just last week, breaking a Games record in the process.

-Young people also had the chance to meet Baroness Tanni Grey-Thompson, Paralympian and Chair of the DofE’s Board of Trustees, and DofE Trustee HRH The Earl of Wessex – before joining spectators for two of the afternoon’s sporting events, boxing and table tennis.
+Young people also had the chance to meet Baroness Tanni Grey-Thompson, Paralympian and Chair of the DofE’s Board of Trustees, and DofE Trustee HRH The Duke of Edinburgh – before joining spectators for two of the afternoon’s sporting events, boxing and table tennis.

 DofE Youth Ambassador Emily Palmer said: “The experience at the Commonwealth Games was unforgettable.
 The day started with a meet and greet which saw us meet trailblazers in the sporting world, both retired heroes and a record-breaking gold medallist from this year’s Commonwealth Games.
 It was an inspiring morning that showed us the impact sports can have on our lives.”